-In the 1980’s companies were “international” in structure with local subsidiaries created in the image of the home office.
+Back in the 1980’s before “global” became popular companies were “international” in structure with local subsidiaries created in the image of the home office.
 Quite often, local talent wasn’t available, trusted or capable of representing the home location.
 Expatriates from home office filled the gap.

-These new markets were profitable and terms and conditions were lavish in order to compensate for significant perceived differences compared to the home country.
+These new markets were profitable and terms and conditions were lavish in order to compensate for significant perceived differences compared to the expatriate’s home country.
 These were pioneering days when the expatriate country manager was king of all he surveyed when the only contact with HQ was when quarterly numbers were due.
-Candidate supply was reasonable and the principal skill set was command and control, and costs were never a prime concern.
+Candidate supply was reasonable and the principal skill set was command and control, and the opportunity so great costs were never a prime concern.

 The 00’s brought a new reality; global synergies, values and process were transferred to local operations to bring them into line with emerging so called global cultures.
 A rifle shot approach to expatriation aimed at key projects and one time transfers of limited duration became the norm.
 The foreign service manual became thinner as allowances were curtailed or cut.
 Unless you were a key essential talent, a foreign assignment didn’t deliver the largesse that it once did and, like every other aspect of employment, the foreign assignment began to be distrusted by employees.
-They weren’t fooled by statements that their career would advance when the next paragraph in their offer letter talked about severance if a position was not available upon their return to their home location.
+They weren’t fooled by statements that their career would advance when the next paragraph in their offer letter talked about severance if a position were not available in their home location at the end of their assignment.

 Why the history lesson?
-It serves to show that in current “management memory” there has always been a plentiful supply of people willing to work internationally (but not always with the perfect profile perhaps).
+It serves to show that in current “management memory” there has always been a plentiful supply of people willing to work internationally (but not perhaps, always with the perfect profile).

 We are on the cusp of a return to growth and international expansion.
 The Great recession is over and companies are beginning to need additional people.
 Expatriate assignments meanwhile have been distilled into four different categories; to meet client contract obligations, undertake specific project tasks, to transfer skills to the local team and individual professional development.